-Importance is an additional scheduling metric that may be used by some prioritybased scheduling algorithms during overload conditions to differentiate execution order among threads of the same priority.
+Importance is an additional scheduling metric that may be used by some priority-based scheduling algorithms during overload conditions to differentiate execution order among threads of the same priority.

 In some realtime systems an external physical process determines the period of many threads.
-When rate-monotonic priority assignment is used to assign priorities, many of the threads in the system may have the same priority because priority The priority value assigned to schedulables that use this parameter instance.
-This value is used in place of the value passed to Thread.setPriority. importance The importance value assigned to schedulable objects that use this parameter instance.
+When rate-monotonic priority assignment is used to assign priorities, many of the threads in the system may have the same priority because their periods are the same.
+However, it is conceivable that some threads may be more important than others and in an overload situation importance can help the scheduler decide which threads to execute first.
+The base scheduling algorithm represented by PriorityScheduler73 must not consider importance.